-In 2012, Envirolution was introduced to Hampden Kuhns of LoadIQ, a reno based tech company developing a new energy monitoring system.
-Realizing the potential to take Project ReCharge to a new level of technical innovation, Envirolution partnered with David Crowther at the Raggio Research Center for STEM Education in the College of Education at the University of Nevada – Reno, and in the fall of 2014, the Project ReCharge team received Nevada’s first NSF ITEST grant valued at $1.2 million over the span of three years.
+In 2012, Envirolution was introduced to Hampden Kuhns of LoadIQ, a Reno based tech company focused on developing a new energy monitoring system.
+Realizing the potential to take Project ReCharge to a new level of technical innovation, Envirolution partnered with David Crowther at the Raggio Research Center for STEM Education in the College of Education at the University of Nevada – Reno (UNR), and in the fall of 2014, the Project ReCharge team received Nevada’s first NSF ITEST grant valued at $1.2 million over the span of three years.
 (Award Number 1433597-Project ReCharge)

 From 2009-2015, Envirolution introduced Project ReCharge to 100+ teachers in Nevada and over 10 schools in Washoe County and Douglas County.
 The 3-year NSF ITEST grant allowed UNR and Envirolution the opportunity to reach over 4,500 students and 47 teachers by giving them $55,000 in classroom resources and the knowledge, skills, and technology to reduce their school’s energy use and save money year after year.
 Project ReCharge significantly exceeded all the goals outlined in the NSF grant.
 In 2016, Dilworth and Mendive Middle Schools installed lighting retrofits, saving the WCSD 53,880 KWh a year.